 - Fill pepper halves with dip mixture.
 Place in baking dish (use two 8 x 8 dishes or one larger one so the peppers rest against each other).
 Bake for 10 minutes.

 - Carefully remove peppers from oven and top with remaining cheese.
-Turn oven to broil and cook 1-2 more minutes until cheese bubbly and melted.
+Turn oven to broil and cook 1 to 2 more minutes or until cheese is bubbly and melted.

 - Carefully remove from oven and let cool 10 minutes.
 Drizzle with additional hot sauce and green onion.
+Yields 36 to 40 pieces, roughly.
+Quantity will vary, depending on the size of your peppers.
 Enjoy!